 • American Academy of Religion, San Diego, 2014

 • Aspen Ideas Festival, 2014

 • Central Connecticut State University, 2013

 • Congregation Sukkat Shalom, Chicago, 2012

 • The 2010 National Forensic League Policy Debate championships (Kansas City, MO)

-• The 92d Street Y in New York City
+• The 92d Street Y, New York City

 • The Leon Levy Center for Biography at CUNY

-I also frequently appear and host on the radio.
-I wrote and hosted this documentary about David Blankenhorn, a famous same-sex-marriage opponent who changed his mind.
-I have given NPR commentaries about Quaker summer camp and the demise of the hippy, and I was featured in an NPR segment about Portnoy’s Complaint.
-I have guest-hosted NPR’s Colin McEnroe Show.
-You can also see footage of my appearances on TV: here I am on the CBS Early Show talking about Tom Cruise and Scientology, and I am on MSNBC’s Morning Joe here.
+He also frequently appears and hosts on the radio.
+He wrote and hosted this documentary about David Blankenhorn, a famous same-sex-marriage opponent who changed his mind.
+He has given NPR commentaries about Quaker summer camp and the demise of the hippie, and he was featured in an NPR segment about Portnoy’s Complaint.
+He have guest-hosted NPR’s Colin McEnroe Show.
+You can also see footage of his appearances on TV: here he is on the CBS Early Show talking about Tom Cruise and Scientology, and here he is on MSNBC’s Morning Joe, right here.

 To extend a speaking invitation, write to mark.e.oppenheimer ... at gmail